Fractional Shares: Get a Slice of Your Favourite CompaniesStocks & ETFs

 Alternatively, you can enter a specific number of fractional shares you’d like to buy, such as 0.1 share or 0.25 shares.

 At the moment, we’re launching with a number of big US stocks so you can try it out with tech names like Google and Amazon.
 We’ll later roll it out to more US stocks, European stocks, and ETFs.

 Fractional shares are currently only available with market orders (which means buying the shares immediately at the best available market price).
-We’ll also introduce it to our Investment Plans at a later date.
+We’ll also introduce it to our Savings Plans at a later date.

 What about dividends, voting rights, and stock splits?

 Fractional shares are still eligible for dividends, but they’ll be proportional to the amount you own.
 For example, if you hold 0.5 shares of Apple, you’ll receive 50% of the dividend.
 Note: this won’t apply if the amount is too small (we can’t pay a fraction of a cent, for example).